 There is one character arc that had many in their feelings and as it is Mental Health Awareness Week, I’m using Thor Odinson as a case study to highlight how one person can develop several mental health disorders due to social and psychological environment factors.

-WARNING: I’m not a doctor!
+WARNING: Spoilers ahead.
+Also, I’m not a doctor!
 Proceed.

 Background

 Thor is the former king of Asgard, the god of thunder and one of the founding members of a group of heroes known as the Avengers.
-He’s a good-natured 1,500 year-old man who exudes confidence on the surface but uses humour to cover up his insecurities.
+He’s a good-natured 1,500-year-old man who exudes confidence on the surface but uses humour to cover up his insecurities.

 Events take their toll